Politically Incorrect

 Kathy: A moment after conception the genetic blueprint is complete.

-We have our blood type, our fingerprints, the sex is determined at the moment of conception.
+We have our blood type, our fingerprints, the sex is determined at the

 We know it is life.